Liturgical reforms of Pope Pius XII: Liturgical propers and other directives

 Following in the footsteps of his predecessors, Pius XII instituted a number of new feasts and approved new propers.
 After defining the Dogma of the Assumption in 1950, a new mass formula (the mass Signum magnum) was introduced for the feast, which falls on August 15.
 Pius XII also instituted the feast of the Immaculate Heart of Mary, which he established as a double of the second class and fixed to August 22, the octave day of the Assumption.
 Other new feasts included the feast of the Queenship of Mary (May 31) and the feast of Saint Joseph the Worker (to coincide with the socialist holiday of May 1), which thus replaced the Feast of Saint Joseph Patron of the Universal Church, observed until then (from 1870) as a movable feast on the third Wednesday after Easter.

 The Sacred Congregation of Rites had jurisdiction over the Rites and ceremonies of the Latin Church such as Holy Mass, sacred functions and divine worship.
 It issued the location of the blessed sacrament within the Church, to be always at the main altar in the centre of the Church.
 The Church should display religious objects, but not be overloaded with secondary items or even Kitsch.
 Modern sacred art should be reverential and still reflect the spirit of our time.
-Since 1942, priests are permitted to officiate marriages without Holy Mass.
-They may also officiate confirmations in certain instances.
+Since 1946, priests may officiate confirmations in certain instances.